spulec/PyQS/README.md

 send_email.delay(subject='Hi there')
 ```
 **NOTE:** This assumes that you have your AWS keys in the appropriate environment variables, or are using IAM roles.
-PyQS doesn't do anything to special to talk to AWS, it only creates the appropriate `boto` connection.
+PyQS doesn't do anything too special to talk to AWS, it only creates the appropriate `boto` connection.

 If you don't pass a queue, PyQS will use the function path as the queue name.
 For example the following function lives in `email/tasks.py`.